If you’ve dreamed of moving to Mexico, you’re not alone.

 Mexico City can also be an ideal place for young singles to call home.
 Zona Rosa is one of the top neighborhoods for younger expats because it is home to many bars, clubs, and restaurants.
 The area also has a thriving LGBTQIA+ community.
 Rent and cost of living tend to be less expensive in Zona Rosa, but crime rates are a little higher, so use caution when you’re out late at night.

 Guadalajara is another top choice for young singles relocating to Mexico.
-Although the cost of living is lower than in Mexico City, the city offers plenty to do in the form of cultural activities and nightlife.
+Although the cost of living is lower than in Mexico City, the city center offers plenty to do in the form of cultural activities and nightlife.
 The city is also home to the University of Guadalajara, which awards graduate-level degrees and certificates to those looking to gain more education.

 How to find a place to live in Mexico